redhatmurali/Linux-Apps/README.md

-# Quick to learn without Wasting time videos
+# Quick to learn without Wasting time on videos